sjforeman/hydro_bispectrum/README.md

-# Bispectrum from hydrodynamical simulations
+# Bispectra from hydrodynamical simulations

 This repository contains power spectrum and bispectrum measurements presented in the following paper:

 > Foreman et al., *title*, 2019, arXiv:19mm.xxxxx

 These measurements were made with the [bskit](github.com/sjforeman/bskit) code from the IllustrisTNG, Illustris, EAGLE, and BAHAMAS simulation suites at redshifts 0, 1, 2, and 3.
-Please refer to that paper for more details about the measurement procedures and choices involved.
+Please refer to the paper for more details about the measurement procedures and choices involved.

 ## File formats